 Customer story #2: Zappos

 It’s a story of a woman who had a medical treatment that left her feet numb and very sensitive.
-Since most of the shoes turned to be too painful to wear, she decided to order six pairs from Zappos, hoping that any of them could work.
+Since most of the shoes turned out to be too painful to wear, she decided to order six pairs from Zappos, hoping that any of them could work.

 After she had received the shoes, she called Zappos to get instructions on how to return the shoes and explained why she had to return them.